The Holiday Open House: Five Easy Steps for Hosting

 An open house is a great way to include kids in your entertaining.
 When we first had children we were the only ones in our circle of friends to have them, therefore entertaining with kids seemed like the most foreign and unpleasant idea.
 However now we have many families in our circle of friends and though the adults-only event is still well loved, we also like including our kids in our celebrations.
 For me, it’s like the family parties of my youth only everyone actually enjoys each other’s company.

-They have several easy and festive craft ideas and a lovely crepe paper gift ball idea I plan to co-opt for our New Year’s Eve Family Party.
+One idea is to have several easy and festive craft ideas to do.
+Here’s a lovely crepe paper gift ball idea I plan to co-opt for our New Year’s Eve Family Party.
 Even better, hire a young teen or two and pay them to do these crafts with the kids while the adults mingle.